orekode/APIDoc/README.md

 .catch(error => console.error('Error:', error));
 ```

 This documentation should help you seamlessly integrate the frontend with the backend APIs.
-If you have any questions or encounter any issues, please reach out for further assistance.# API Integration Documentation
+If you have any questions or encounter any issues, please reach out for further assistance.

+---